Joecstarr/thesis/sections/future_work/selection_projects.md

 <!-- prettier-ignore-end -->

-The accessibility of knot theory and tangles was discussed in the in introduction (Chapter @pt-introduction) this elaborates on how that accessibility can be leveraged to engage Undergraduates in research.
+The accessibility of knot theory and tangles was discussed in the in introduction @sec-intro-intuit_knot_theory this elaborates on how that accessibility can be leveraged to engage Undergraduates in research.
 Throughout this thesis we've investigated and observed the depth of tangle tabulation.
 We've also seen, even through the structure of this thesis itself, how easily